 Cedar Plank Salmon

 Take our word for this: it’s Capt.
-Anderson’s special seasoning that makes this salmon so unbelievably special.
+Anderson’s Restaurant’s special seasoning makes this salmon so unbelievably special.
 After being broiled on a cedar plank, it is flaky, delicate, and unforgettable.

 Oven Broiled Stuffed Whole Fresh Gulf Flounder

 If you’ve ever looked down at your plate and marveled at the way unexpected combinations of foods have been brought together, you’re going to love this meal.
 Flounder, generously filled with homemade crabmeat stuffing, is interesting enough to make you chew slowly if only to figure out which flavor you like most.

 One of Capt.
 Anderson’s Restaurant’s big draw is its charcoal-broiled fish.
 Whether you’re interested in a filet of yellowfin tuna, whole snapper, filet of grouper, or one of the other six charcoal-broiled options, it will be delicious.
 We’re not sure what it is about charcoal broiling, but it makes everything taste better.

 It feels nearly impossible to choose the perfect dessert from a menu filled with world-class options.
 However, after much deliberation, we were able to!
 Our first choice is called Feud Cake, and although the name baffles us, the texture is as interesting as the flavor.
 The body of this cake contains standard ingredients, like eggs, sugar, vanilla, flour, baking powder, etc. The special ingredient, the one that gives it texture, is finely chopped pecans.
 Sandwiched between layers of cake is icing made of heavy whipping cream and confectioners’ sugar.
 The barely-there icing and somewhat heavy cake are absolutely delightful together.